y2s82/fishptr/README.md

 # fishptr
 A project for fishackathon 2018

-by Tony, Robert, Oleksii, Ina, and Jerry
+by Tony, Robert, Oleksii, Inna, and Jerry

 This team project was inspired by fishackathon 2018 challenges and was submitted as a contestent.